AustinIkenna/Health-and-Fitness-Dashboard/README.md

-# SEO-friendly-Blog-App
+# Health and Fitness Dashboard
-SEO-friendly, responsive blog application built with ReactJS
+Health and Fitness dashboard built with React JS